dafny-lang/dafny/docs/_includes/Types.md

 co-lemma.[^fn-co-predicate-co-lemma-diffs]

 [^fn-co-predicate-co-lemma-diffs]: Note, two places where co-predicates
-    and co-lemmas are not analogous are: co-predicates must not make recursive calls to their prefix predicates, and co-predicates cannot mention _k.
+    and co-lemmas are not analogous are (a) co-predicates must not make recursive calls to their prefix predicates and (b) co-predicates cannot mention `_k`.

 We can now think of the body of the co-lemma as being replaced by a **forall** call, for every _k_ , to the prefix lemma.
 By construction,